openmeterio/openmeter/examples/export-stripe-go/README.md

 # OpenMeter Stripe Example

 This OpenMeter example will show how you can report metered usage to Stripe; this is needed if you use Usage-Based Pricing (UBP), where customers pay after their reported consumption.

-You can't use Stripe's usage report API for metering comes with rate limits, so you can't use it directly for metering;  This is where OpenMeter comes to the rescue to report aggregated usage to Stripe.
+As Stripe's usage report API has rate limits you can't use it directly for metering; This is where OpenMeter comes to the rescue to report aggregated usage to Stripe.

 You can read more about Stripe's Usage-Based Pricing features [here](https://stripe.com/docs/products-prices/pricing-models#usage-based-pricing).

 ## Our Example

-In this example, we integrate usage reporting with Stripe for an imaginary serverless product called Epsilon which charges their customer $0.20 per 1M requests.
+In this example, we integrate usage reporting with Stripe for an imaginary serverless product called Epsilon which charges their customer after execution duration.
 To report usage to Stripe, we have two options:

 1. Periodic usage reporting (hourly, daily, etc.)